 The commercial sexual exploitation of children offers traffickers big money and little risk.
-As we've discussed before, slaves used to be expensive to own but the modern day cost of buying a slave is only $90.
+As we've discussed before, the modern day cost of buying a slave is only $90.
 With human life valued at an all-time low, Internet grants greater access to children and previously unattainable profits.
 Even small time traffickers make big time money.
 As a result, drug dealers, gangs, and organized crime have been lured from traditional crime into the big business of human trafficking.
 We find them dealing children instead of guns or drugs.

 The misuse of language in how we describe children that have been sexually exploited harms the victims.
 Terms like “prostitute” or "whore" give a false impression of choice on the victim's part.
 Not only choice but a willingness to participate in the lifestyle.
 And the term "pimp" has been glorified by Hollywood and pop culture.
 Traffickers profit from these labels, which take blame and action away from the exploiter and place it on the victim.

 Children are not prostitutes, they are sexually exploited minors.

 The men who have sex with these minors are not "Johns," they are child rapists.